Interview with Abian Zaya, IT Gallery Founder

 Interview by Victoria Aróstegui Edit by TheArtian.com Team

 Zaya is soft talking and with his smile he makes you feel comfortable.
-I was interested to know what brought a software engineer to develop tool to the art world.
+I was interested to know what brought a software engineer to develop a tool to the art world.
 What brought him to combine art with technology?
-Zaya started by talking about his surrounding – as a boy he grew up surrounded by art – his family connection to the art world.
-He was surrounded by artists and attended art exhibitions from very young age.
-At the beginning “my hobby was art and my job was IT development” he says.
-It wasn’t until he felt lack of fulfillment in his career that led him to connect both art and technology, his profession with his passion.
+Zaya started by talking about his surrounding – as a boy, he grew up surrounded by art – his family connection to the art world.
+He was surrounded by artists and attended art exhibitions from a very young age.
+In the beginning “my hobby was art and my job was IT development” he says.
+It wasn’t until he felt a lack of fulfillment in his career that led him to connect both art and technology, his profession with his passion.
 After developing a prototype and testing it with some galleries he knew, he realized there is something in it.
 At that moment he started to form his team and look for funding.

 You need Patience.
 The process of getting people interested is very slow and it’s very important to persevere and continue working.

 Operating in the Art Market as a technologist is not an easy task, I say.
 So asked Zaya what he thinks an entrepreneur interested to get into the art world has to have.
 He replied immediately: Patience.
 The process of getting people interested in your product is very slow, he said, and it’s very important to persevere and continue working.
 “I know the art world seems very elitist, but it’s not.
 If you have a good project, you talk to people and fight for it, you will find a place in the market for it.”

 Victoria Aróstegui is a freelance writer, artist and passionate about fine art based in Madrid.
 She studied Fine Arts and Art Business at Sotheby’s Institute of Art in London.
 She worked with different players in the market and also on her entrepreneurial art project in Spain, UK, and Switzerland.